microsoft/rushstack.io-website/docs/api/node-core-library.legacyadapters.sortstable.md

 ## Remarks

-On NodeJS 11.x and later, this method simply calls the native `Array.sort()`<!-- -->.
+On NodeJS 11.x and later, this method simply calls the native `Array.sort()`.
 For earlier versions, it uses an implementation of Timsort, which is the same algorithm used by modern NodeJS.